Speech and Language Therapy - MMedSci

 |Information for home students (including EU)||

-From September 2018 Home students studying MMedSci Speech and Language Therapy will be charged the standard undergraduate fee.
-The fee for September 2018 entry is £9,250, and this may increase with inflation each year.
+The fee for September 2019 entry is £9,250, this may increase with inflation each year.

 Eligible English domiciled students starting one of these courses will be able to access the undergraduate financial support package from Student Finance England.